Amin-MAG/My-Notes/English/My Own Personal Dictionary.md

     - Beth’s quiet voice helped to defuse the situation.
 - To remove the fuse from the bomb.

+## Depict

+- To describe something or someone in writing or speech, or show in a painting.
+    - A book depicting life in pre-revolutionary Russia.
+    - The god is depicted as a bird with a human head.

 ## Deplete

 - To consume